-See also Information Sharing.
+See also Information Sharing chapter.

 If a local authority is providing care and support for a person in the community and that person is subsequently remanded or sentenced to custody, or bailed to an approved premises, or required to live in approved premises as part of a community sentence, the local authority should share details of the most recent assessment and care and support plan with the relevant custodial setting and the local authority in which it is based so that care and support may continue.

 It is unlikely that a local authority will know when an individual is remanded or sentenced to custody in a new local authority area.
 Prisons and /or prison health services should inform the local authority when someone they believe has care and support needs arrives at their establishment.
-See Integration, Cooperation and Partnerships).
-The local authority may also receive requests for information from managers of custodial settings or probation services when an individual who has already received care and support in the community is remanded or sentenced to custody.
+See Integration, Cooperation and Partnerships chapter).
+The local authority may also receive requests for information from managers of custodial settings or the probation service when an individual who has already received care and support in the community is remanded or sentenced to custody.
 It should take all reasonable steps to provide the information requested as soon as practicable after receiving the request.

 4. Assessments of Need

 Where a local authority is made aware that an adult in a custodial setting may have care and support needs, they must carry out an assessment as they would for someone in the community.
-The standards and approach to assessment and determination of need (see Assessments) should apply to individuals within custodial settings, bearing in mind that an adult with care and support needs will no longer have the benefit of support they may have relied upon in the community.
+The standards and approach to assessment and determination of need (see Assessments chapter) should apply to individuals within custodial settings, bearing in mind that an adult with care and support needs will no longer have the benefit of support they may have relied upon in the community.
 It is likely that there will be complexities for carrying out assessments in custodial settings and consideration should be given to how such assessments will be carried out in an efficient way for all involved (for example making appointments and consideration of the number and type of staff required to be involved).

 The local authority may also combine a needs assessment with any other assessment it is carrying out, or it may carry out assessments jointly with, or on behalf of another body, for example prisoners’ health assessments.

 The local authority should consider processes for identifying people in custodial settings who are likely to have or to develop care and support needs.
 Reception screening and health assessments are key opportunities to establish whether an individual has been receiving care and support before entering custody.
-Existing processes such as interviews for court purposes conducted by the National Probation Service could be used to obtain information about current social care needs.
+Existing processes, such as interviews for court purposes conducted by the probation service, could be used to obtain information about current social care needs.
 This information follows the individual into the custodial setting and can be used to enable appropriate links to local authorities.
 This also applies to people with low level needs who are being supported in the community by local authority community services.
 Sharing this information will enable continuity of care in the custodial setting.

 Local authorities should aim to conduct assessments of those who appear to have care and support needs promptly following receipt of the referral from managers of custodial settings or the prison’s health providers.
 People in a custodial setting have a right to self-refer for an assessment and local authorities should work with the managers of the custodial setting to consider how to facilitate and respond to self-referrals.
 The local authority should provide appropriate types of care and support prior to completion of the assessment where it is clear the person has urgent needs.